-COMMITMENTS PROGRESS COMMENTS - rn Provide training in the fight against fraud, corruption, money laundering and the financing of terrorism (AML/CFT) to 90% of employees identified as the most "at risk" each year between 2023 and 2026. ⊘ 96% of employees identified as the most "at risk" were trained in 2023.
+COMMITMENTS PROGRESS COMMENTS ~~~ Provide training in the fight against fraud, corruption, money laundering and the financing of terrorism (AML/CFT) to 90% of employees identified as the most "at risk" each year between 2023 and 2026. ⊘ 96% of employees identified as the most "at risk" were trained in 2023.
 ICADE Provide training in the best practices for personal data protection to 90% of employees identified as the most "at risk" each year between 2023 and 2026. \odot 93% of employees identified as the most "at risk" were trained in 2023.
-Objection of the control of the cont ctive achieved Objective partially achieved In progress Objective not achieved
+Obje ctive achieved Objective partially achieved In progress Objective not achieved